 Sappho and bisexual

-Gina from Bel Air Age: 24.
+Gina from Ashburn Age: 24.
 I would like to meet a guy for regular sex, one-time sex.

 The poems of Alcaeus and later Pindar record similar romantic bonds between the members of a given circle.
 There is no known historical evidence for these accounts.
 Subsequent translators have tended to work in a similar manner, seeking to allow the essence of Sappho's spirit to be visible through the translated verses.
 No contemporary historical sources exist for Sappho's life—only her poetry.
 Horace writes in his Odes that Sappho's lyrics are worthy of sacred admiration.
 The narrators of many of her poems do in fact speak of infatuations and love sometimes requited, sometimes not for various women, but descriptions of physical acts between women are few and subject to debate.

-Christina from Bel Air Age: 31.
+Christina from Ashburn Age: 31.
 Hello, Kind, adequate, sociable) all the rest will tell in personal correspondence) if you like write, I will be glad to meet you)